Skip to main content

 • Are you able to return to work?
 If so, when?

-Your Glendale workers’ compensation lawyers may be able to use the answers to the exam in your favor or may need to be prepared to counter them.
+Your workers’ compensation lawyers may be able to use the answers to the exam in your favor or may need to be prepared to counter them.

 Preparing for the Exam